Emanate-Biostats-Inc/user-guide/docs/macros/using-this-guide.md

 Description of the macro's purpose, summary of what it does, etc...

-## Syntax
+## Defintion

-Default way to call the macro without any optional parameters.
+The macro's definition showing all the default parameters

 ## Parameters